-Examples of a technological protection measure could range from a piece of software requiring a password to gain access to a website containing scientific papers to a chip in a games console that only allows that consol to run games from a given geographical location.
+Examples of a TPM could range from a piece of software requiring a password to gain access to a website containing scientific papers, to a chip in a games console that only allows that console to run games from a given geographical location.

-The above phrase means that as long as there is some attempt to allow legitimate users of the work access through the technological protection measure, then the State does not have to get involved.
-This can lead to the technological protection measure owner creating a system that cover most of the legitimate users but not all of them which would in turn exclude legitimate users of the copyright work from accessing it.
+As long as there is some attempt to allow legitimate users of the work access through the TPM, the state generally does not have to get involved.
+This can lead to the TPM owner creating a system that covers most, but not all, of the legitimate users, which would in turn exclude legitimate users of the copyright work from accessing it.
 This is clearly not what the law intends as, in a way, it adds additional protection to works which may not deserve that level of protection.
 It also has the potential to give the copyright owner more power over who has access to their work above that which copyright law normally allows.

-Article 6(4) of the Infosoc directive does not make mention of any time constraints for the access to be granted, and likewise there are no time constraints on when the member state should get involved to sort out any abuses of a technological protection measure.
+Article 6(4) of the directive does not make mention of any time constraints for the access to be granted, and likewise there are no time constraints on when the member state should get involved to sort out any abuses of a TPM.
 Further, there are no guidelines as to how appropriate the voluntary measure must be.
-This seem to leave a large scope for technological protection measure owners to provide what at first glance looks like a usable circumvention for legitimate users, whilst actually taking longer than necessary to provide access and possibly even refusing access where it should be granted.
+This leaves scope for TPM owners to provide what ostensibly looks like a usable circumvention for legitimate users, while actually taking longer than necessary to provide access and possibly even refusing access where it should be granted.

-Under UK law if the technological protection measure owner does not provide for the ability to by-pass the technological protection measure a person with a legitimate right to access the protected material may a ‘notice of complaint’ to the Secretary of State.
+Under UK law, if the TPM owner does not provide for the ability to by-pass the TPM a person with a legitimate right to access the protected material may a ‘notice of complaint’ to the Secretary of State.